ipunkt/laravel-analytics/README.md

 Removing of a campaign is also possible.

     /**
-     * unsets a possible given campaign
+     * unset a possible given campaign
      *
      * @return AnalyticsProviderInterface
      */